PlayForm/Pipe/README.md

 # [FilesPipe] 🧪

-Allows you to process files in a pipeline.
+Allows you to process files in a pipe.

 ## Installation